Women's fertility and chemotherapy

 Permanent infertility is more likely if you have higher doses of the drugs.
 It is also more likely in older women than young women, especially if you are getting close to the age where you would naturally have a menopause.

-Some chemotherapy drugs permanently stop the ovaries from producing eggs.
+Some chemotherapy drugs can be very damaging to the eggs in your ovaries, so that none are left after treatment.
 If this happens, you can no longer get pregnant and you may have symptoms of the menopause.
 For some women, although their periods stop during chemotherapy, they may still be producing eggs and could still get pregnant.
 So it is best to continue using reliable contraception even if your periods do stop.
 If you do get pregnant chemotherapy drugs could harm the baby.
 Your doctor should discuss this with you.

 If the infertility is temporary, your periods may become irregular or stop during treatment.
 But they will go back to normal once your treatment is over.
 This happens in about a third of all women whose periods stop because of chemotherapy.
 It takes about 6 months to a year for your periods to go back to normal after your chemotherapy has finished.